A short video explaining gene inheritance and demonstrating how to use a Punnett square

 Genetic key terms

-The genotype is the collection of alleles that determine characteristics and can be expressed as a phenotype.
+The genotype is the collection of alleles that determine an organism's characteristics.
+When these interact with the environment they are expressed as a phenotype.

 Alleles may be either dominant or recessive:

-A dominantallele is always expressed, even if one copy is present.
-Dominant alleles are represented by a capital letter, for example, A. The allele for brown eyes is dominant.
-You only need one copy of this allele to have brown eyes.
-Two copies will still give you brown eyes.
+A dominantallele is always expressed, even if only one copy is present.
+Dominant alleles are represented by a capital letter, for example, A. The allele for wet earwax is dominant.
+You only need one copy of this allele to have wet earwax.
+Two copies will also give you wet earwax.

 A recessiveallele is only expressed if the individual has two copies and does not have the dominant allele of that gene.
 Recessive alleles are represented by a lower case letter, for example, a.
-The allele for blue eyes is recessive.
-You need two copies of this allele to have blue eyes.
+The allele for dry earwax is recessive.
+You need two copies of this allele to have dry earwax.